Belvedere F.C.: History

 Belvedere Football Club was founded in 1971 in North Inner City Dublin.
-It was originally the football section of Belvedere Youth Club which had been formed in 1918.
+It was originally the football section of Belvedere Youth Club, the oldest youth centre in the country having been formed in 1918.
 The club first began to field teams in the Dublin & District Schoolboy League in 1971–72.
 In the seasons since the club has won an astonishing array of youth league and cup competitions at both provincial and national level.
 The club first came to national prominence in 1987–88 when they won the FAI Under-17 Cup.

 In February 1990 the club played a small part in launching the career of Roy Keane.
 Belvedere played a Cobh Ramblers team featuring Keane in an FAI Youth Cup game at Fairview Park.
 Former Belvedere manager and Nottingham Forest scout, Noel McCabe subsequently recommended Keane to Brian Clough.
 In 1990–91 Belvedere won the FAI Youth Cup for the first time and within a few seasons Mark Kennedy and then Curtis Fleming became the first two former Belvedere players to represent the Republic of Ireland at full international level.
 Initially Belvedere recruited players from its home base in Northside, Dublin.
 However, as the clubs reputation grew, it also began to recruit from throughout the Greater Dublin Area and then nationally throughout Ireland.
 Players from outside Dublin were known as "Belvo culchies" and included, among others, David Forde.

 In 2004 Belvedere were runners-up in the prestigious Milk Cup, losing 3–1 to Heart of Midlothian in the final.
 In 2009 they also won the Umbro Galway Cup.
 During this era they were also regular winners of the FAI Under-17 Cup.

 On 31 May 2015 during an away game against St Kevin's Boys, Shetemi Ayetigbo, a Nigerian-Irish footballer then aged 16, collapsed and died while playing for Belvedere.